 Despite its audacious unconventional structure, "Invisible Site" was very favorably reviewed by many publications and enjoyed a long run.
 His subsequent productions never again achieved this unanimous praise.

-"Desert Music," which was the first Coates production to use an existent musical score by Steve Reich, took as it's subject not the context of the sung William Carlos Williams poems, but chose to focus on the airplane hijacker D.B.
+"Desert Music," which was the first Coates production to use an existent musical score (by Steve Reich), took as it's subject not the context of the sung William Carlos Williams poems, but instead focused on airplane hijacker D.B.
 Cooper.
 Cooper hijacked a Boeing 727 aircraft in 1971 and parachuted from the plane with $200,000.
 He was never seen again, leading to much public speculation.
 In "Desert Music," after Cooper parachuted from the plane, he had a series of hallucinatory experiences involving his relationship to the almighty dollar and his eluding the authorities.
 These sequences could easily be compared to the after-death visions of "Actual Sho" with Cooper's soul in a kind of limbo.
 In a memorable theatrical gesture, Coates released from the ceiling of his theater 200 or so real dollar bills to shower down on the audience at every performance.
-The audience was encouraged to return the money when leaving the theater though it was a choice made freely by each audience member.
+The audience was encouraged to return the money when leaving the theater, though it was a choice made freely by each audience member.
 The production was quite extensive and utilized the vocal talents of the San Francisco Chamber Chorus, outfitted with penlight headgear and robes.

 Tim Wiggins as Derek Hornsby in "Box Conspiracy"

-"Box Conspiracy" of 1993 was far more of a traditional narrative structure but was developed in the same improvisatory way as the other shows.
+"Box Conspiracy" of 1993, was far more of a traditional narrative structure but was developed in the same improvisatory way as the other shows.
 It was almost as if Coates was showing his critics that standard narrative techniques could be utilized as much as the metaphoric stream of consciousness devices to create a production.
 What evolved in this case was a satiric jab at interactive television.
-The Hornsby family; an unemployed husband, his agoraphobic wife and daughter in desperate financial straits decided to become a test family for a 5,000 channel television box.
+The Hornsby family; an unemployed husband, his agoraphobic wife and daughter in desperate financial straits, decided to become a test family for a 5,000 channel television box.
 There's a specialized channel for everything, from beer to cooking to shows with titles like "My Favorite Mayhem."
-In exchange for the goods and services provided, the family lost its privacy to the wiles of Tom Testa, the corporate marketing agent who became their nemesis.
+In exchange for the goods and services provided, the family lost its privacy to the wiles of Tom Testa, a corporate marketing agent who became their nemesis.
 The husband, Derek Hornsby, had developed the "Pocket Disorganizer," a device designed to scramble scheduling and planning so you'd meet unexpected people and go to unplanned places.
-After the tables a turned on Tom Testa during an interactive game show where the audience became the judge, the victorious Derek Hornsby applied his disorganization principle to subvert advertising.
-The show was chosen for the renowned Spoletto Performing Arts Festival in Charleston South Carolina.
+After the tables a turned on Tom Testa during an interactive game show where the theater audience became the judge, the victorious Derek Hornsby applied his disorganization principle to subvert billboard and print advertising.
+"Box Conspiracy" was chosen for the renowned Spoletto Performing Arts Festival in Charleston South Carolina.
 Tim Wiggins, who starred in this show and two others, made these observations:

 "Box Conspiracy" was created during the birth of the internet's transition to public domain, long before AOL, long before images and graphics, long before most people understood what a URL was (including me and most of the cast).
 George was working in a program (he may have created it) called SMARTS, for Science Meets the ARTs.
 He had an inside track with silicon valley engineers, executives, and funding.
 (Some of the visual artists and graphics designers who worked on the show were quickly snatched up by high-tech companies to create early visual web designs and interfaces.)